Copenhagen corridor into the US

 What the Danish register costs in America.

 • Danish wind and energy transition past-performance lists European and global utility-scale projects but does not, on its own, satisfy the four-filter US-procurement gate.
-Past-performance must be reframed for the US utility procurement officer and the US federal civilian procurement reader.
+Past-performance must be reframed for the US utility procurement officer and the US federal civilian procurement buyer.

 Where to go from here

-Copenhagen routes into the firm.
+Copenhagen routes into GMA.

 Stockholm corridor